-Dr Christine Catling, a midwife for over 25 years, is the Director of Midwifery Studies at UTS, and the lead of the Maternal, Newborn and Women's Clinical Acadmic Group, SPHERE.
+Dr Christine Catling, a midwife for over 26 years, is the Director of Midwifery Studies at UTS, and the lead of the Maternal, Newborn and Women's Clinical Acadmic Group, SPHERE.
 She believes research, innovation and good quality midwifery are pivotal to the well-being of mothers and young families.

 Christine has extensive experience in antenatal education, policy development and research, and has published on workforce issues, homebirth, vaginal birth after caesarean section, maternal mortality, vaginal breech birth, maternal and child health in Papua New Guinea, simulation-based learning and vitamin D levels in mothers and neonates.

 In 2015 she was the inaugural research fellow for the World Health Organisation Collaborating Centre at UTS.
 Her PhD explored the influences on women who chose a publicly-funded home birth in Australia, and current work focusses on the workplace culture in midwifery.

 Australian College of Midwives